mzur/kirby-uniform/docs/actions/log.md

 ```

 Be sure to use a unique `file` for each request if you use the JSON template, else the log objects will be appended to the same file and the JSON will become malformed.

+### escapeHtml

+The form data is HTML-escaped by default.
+Set this option to `false` to disable escaping.